Vaccination Announcement

 There are slight risks in receiving vaccines, but these are generally considered very low when compared to the amount of protection that is provided.
 If you are ill, pregnant, or have a compromised immune system, please consult your doctor as certain vaccines may cause complications.

-Shanghai East International Medical Center offers vaccine services for the entire family.
+Shanghai East International Medical Center offers vaccine services.
 During your consultation, our medical staff can also answer your questions and concerns about vaccinations.
 To make an appointment, please call us during regular working hours at (86 21) 5879-9999.

 Vaccines for Children & Teenagers